DBeaulne/Capstone-PetSpace/README.md

 - token: JWT of the logged in user
 - rating: number rating out of 5 with increments of 0.5 points

 ## Project Kickoff

-- slight modification to bridg
+- slight modification to bridge table naming